bojdell/cuda-video-project/README.md

 The output frames will be in the outfiles directory

+##To build and run serial black and white

+1. make serial-bw

+2. ./serial-bw

+The stride parameter defines how many frames will be read into memory from disk.
+It is set to 20 by default.

+The output frames will be in the outfiles directory and the output video will be created as outfilter.mp4

-##To build and run the serial black/white and convolution
+##To build and run serial 2D convolution

-1. make serial
+1. make serial-convolution

-2. ????????????
+2. ./serial-convolution [stride]

+The stride parameter defines how many frames will be read into memory from disk.
+It is set to 20 by default.

+The output frames will be in the outfiles directory and the output video will be created as outfilter.mp4

 ##To build and run 3D parallel convolution